hvianna/audioMotion.js/README.md

 ## Configuration Presets

-The **Full range** and **Octave bands** presets adjust the FFT size, frequency range and smoothing configurations to recommended values for the "all frequencies" and 1/12th or 1/24th octave bands visualization modes.
+The **Full range** and **Octave bands** presets adjust the FFT size, frequency range and smoothing configurations to recommended values for the discrete frequencies and octave bands visualization modes.

 You can tweak any options and save a favorite configuration by clicking the **Save** button.
 You can later revert to this configuration by selecting the **Custom** preset.

 Additionally, your last used configuration will be automatically saved to the **Last session** preset and restored the next time your open audioMotion.
-You can also select the **Last session** preset to undo any changes made during the current session.
+You can also select the **Last session** preset at any time to undo any changes made during the current session.

 ## Configuration options